Dos & Donts of Cleaning Marble Worktops and Maintenance

 Q1.
 How do you deep clean marble?

-In order to the deep clean marble floor, use a mixture of baking soda along with dish-washing liquid.
+In order to the deep clean the marble surface, use a mixture of baking soda along with dish-washing liquid.
 These two combined with warm water can help in bringing back the shine on the marble floor.
 You can use a soft sponge or soft cloth to easily clean a dirty marble floor.

 Cleaning marble can also be done by using a commercial stone cleaner.
 ‘How to clean marble’ is a problem that is easy to address as long as you stick to a regular maintenance schedule.

-Q2.
+Q3.
 How do you clean marble countertops naturally?

 You can use all-purpose cleaners to clean marble countertops naturally.
 Another alternative is to use a solution of water and castile soap for cleaning marble.
 A paste of baking soda along with water can work wonders for cleaning stains on marble.
 You can also use hydrogen peroxide for persistent stains formed on light coloured marble.